DU Digital Global collaborates with Morocco Embassy in India and Nepal to offer tourist visa solutions | www.lokmattimes.com

 DU Digital Global collaborates with Morocco Embassy in India and Nepal to offer tourist visa solutions

-PNN New Delhi [India], December 8: As the preferred partner chosen by the Embassies of the Kingdom of Morocco ...
+New Delhi (India), December 9: As the preferred partner chosen by the Embassies of the Kingdom of Morocco in ...

 The visa solutions provider, DU Digital Global has formed a partnership with the Embassy of the Kingdom of Morocco in the Republic of India and the Federal Democratic Republic of Nepal.
 This collaboration is aimed at offering an array of tourist visa options for Single and Multiple Entry Tourist Visas, catered exclusively to Indian and Nepalese citizens.